Integrating Our Theory of School Improvement

 What is the role of conceptual understanding in developing student agency?

-As part of our participation in OECD Focus Group 2B, and through a collaborative discussion between OpenEvo and Prosocial Schools, we have developed an integrated model of our core Theory of School Improvement, as it relates to the Learning Compass metaphor of the OECD Well-Being 2030 vision.
+As part of our participation in OECD Focus Group 2B, we have developed an integrated model of our core Theory of School Improvement, as it relates to the Learning Compass metaphor of the OECD Well-Being 2030 vision.

 Watch the short video below from the OECD about the basic vision of the Learning Compass model.
 Then, explore the graphic to the right and use the resources below to further engage the conceptual elements of our model.